 Charleston’s barrier island beach resort has everything from a golf course to multiple pools to a massive spa.
 For July Fourth, the resort has various activities: a pool party at the Swim Center, complete with carnival games, water slides, bounce houses and more (all free); a barbecue with live music ($40 for adults, $15 for children, $23 for drinks package); and, of course, the Isle of Palm’s fireworks show, which can be seen from the resort’s Grand Pavilion or on the beach at no extra charge.

 Rates: Average nightly rates start at $149, excluding a 16% resort fee and taxes.
-Get a discount by booking through NEA Vacations.
+Get a discount by booking through NEA Travel.

 Photo courtesy of Wild Dunes Resort

-NEA Vacations discounts were valid at the time of this writing but can change at any time.
+NEA Travel discounts were valid at the time of this writing but can change at any time.
 NEA members must be registered and signed-in to participate.